ashn-dot-dev/site/src/blog/wip.md

 is still a bit of cleanup that we could do if we want to make our ported code look like idiomatic Sunder.
 Currently we have two functions, `merge_sort` and `merge`, but `merge` is only ever called from within `merge_sort`.
-Sunder style generally prefers longer functions where all the logic is in one place as rather than multiple smaller functions where logic is spread out.
-The easy solution in our case is to inline the contents of `merge` into our `merge_sort`
+Sunder style generally prefers longer functions where all the logic is in one place rather than multiple smaller functions where logic is spread out.
+The easy solution in our case is to inline the contents of `merge` into our `merge_sort` function:
-function:

 ```
 # merge-sort-version-2.sunder